Sudh33r/SOW/Starteam to GitHub.md

 7. **Data Migration**
    - Migrate all data to the designated Github repository.
-   - Ensure that all users, permssions, commits, tags, releases, change sets, history, pull requests, and artifacts are accurately transferred.
+   - Ensure that all users, permssions, commits, tags, releases, change sets, history,issues, pull requests, and artifacts are accurately transferred.

 8. **Large File Storage (LFS) Migration**
    - Ensure that all LFS objects are migrated, preserving their integrity and ensuring their proper tracking within Github LFS.